heavyk/dygma/bazecor.md

 ### buttons/actions
 #### [X]
-- close button (all changes are automatically saved)
+- close the layer (all changes are automatically saved)

 #### [undo]
 - :rotate-left: icon.